Baseball5: Offense

 The Visitor team starts the game in offense, with the Home team on defense.
 The goal of the offensive team is to have each of its players hit the ball and then run counterclockwise around all four bases in order without being eliminated by the defense, thus scoring one run for their team.
-The act of hitting takes place while a hitter is entirely in the batter's box and shall remain within the lines until the hit ball leaves their hand.
-The ball has to be hit hard either with a palm or a fist.
-The first bounce has to be at a minimum distance of 3 m from home plate (i.e. not in the "no-hit zone"), and in fair ground, with the ball then being either touched by a defender or reaching the outfield fence.
-The batter in the action of running towards first base, after putting the ball in play, has to touch the base in foul territory.
-In order to stay safe, the batter has to remain in the area included within the base and the 1.5 m-safe area extension attached to it in foul territory.
+The act of hitting takes place while a hitter is entirely in the batter's box; the hitter must not step out of the lines until the hit ball reaches fair territory, and must first signal which hand they will hit with.
+The ball has to be hit hard either with a palm or a fist, and then its first bounce has to be at a minimum distance of 3 m from home plate (i.e. not in the "no-hit zone") and in fair ground, with the ball then required to eventually be either touched by a defender or reach the outfield fence.
+If these requirements are not met, or if the ball goes into foul territory before passing first or third base, then the batter is out.

+The batter in the action of running towards first base, after putting the ball in play, has to touch the base in foul territory (the "safety base") except in circumstances where a collision could be avoided by going toward the base in fair territory.
+In order to stay safe, the batter has to remain in the area included within the safety base and the 1.5 m-safe area extension attached to it in foul territory, though if they advance towards second base, then they can only return afterwards to first base by touching the base in fair territory.

 Scoring runs

-An offensive player who touches first base, second base, third base and home plate in that order scores one run for their team, and then leaves the field until their next turn as a hitter.
-However, a run can not be scored by an offensive player touching home plate during a play where the third out in the inning is made by:
+A runner (offensive player) who touches first base, second base, third base and home plate in that order scores one run for their team, and then leaves the field until their next turn as a hitter.
+When scoring, a runner must step on the safety plate rather than home plate, which is reserved for the defenders in order to avoid collisions.

+However, a run can not be scored during a play where the third out in the inning is made by: